What is a Bind Variable?

 SQL> set timing on SQL> declare test number; i number; begin i := 1; while i<=1000 loop execute immediate 'select * from EXP_T where EXP=:i' into test using i; i := i+1; end loop; end; / PL/SQL procedure successfully completed.
 Elapsed: 00:00:05.03

 we can code with binds which executes faster that code with out binds

 Advantages of Binds

-- Bind variable reduces the latches or locks required by the application when parsing queries
+- Bind variable reduces the Oracle latches or Oracle locks required by the application when parsing queries

 - Bind variable promotes Soft parsing and Soft parsing does less CPU